SammanSarkar/gsoc_blog/index.md

 ## About Me

-I'm a passionate competitive programmer with expert ratings on Codeforces and 5-star on CodeChef.
+I am a passionate competitive programmer, currently an Expert on Codeforces and 5★ on CodeChef.
 My love for competitive programming and teaching naturally aligns with omegaUp's mission of coding education.
 This was my first Google Summer of Code project, though I've contributed to open source projects before.

 Previously, I worked as a Software Engineer Intern at Microsoft, where I gained valuable experience with generative AI, LLMs, and AI agents.
 I recently joined Microsoft full-time, where I continue to apply the knowledge gained from this project in my daily work with AI systems.